 With the advent of government prescribed percentages for ATSI worksite placements, in cooperation with community, we source potential workers, upskilling them to meet employer requirements for job positions.
-This then allows communities to excercise their rights and fill employment positions specified in Indigenous Land Use Agreements (ILUAs), where they have never been able to before due to lack of capacity.
+This then allows communities to exercise their rights and fill employment positions specified in Indigenous Land Use Agreements (ILUAs), where they have never been able to before due to lack of capacity.

-Axxis has invested significant time in this process and has developed close relationships within a number of indigenous communities, learning to understand various cultures and their love of country.
+Axxis IQ has invested significant time in this process and has developed close relationships within a number of indigenous communities, learning to understand various cultures and their love of country.
 We feel our results are a reflection of this involvement and to date we believe they have been outstanding.
-Traditionally, a cultural divide often occurs when indigenous workers are placed in western style employment situations; some workers have been unable to fulfill their service to their employers, often without any communication in the workplace.
+Traditionally, a cultural divide often occurs when indigenous workers are placed in western style employment situations; some workers have been unable to fulfil their service to their employers, often without any communication in the workplace.
 Lack of cultural understanding and lack of adequate communication from all parties has led to misconceptions about indigenous workers.
 Encouragingly, our experience has found an overwhelming majority of indigenous Australians have a strong desire for employment and success and are ready to show they are willing and able to fill responsible positions at all levels, constantly striving to meet employer standards.

 provides pre-employment programs where possible, designed to develop employability skills and increase knowledge such as communication, teamwork, problem-solving, planning and occupational health and safety.
 Where identified and appropriate, we also offer language, literacy & numeracy training to those requesting in need.

 meets with industry, employers and other organisations to determine employment demand and course content.
 Training is usually delivered within on near a community, to ensure participants are well prepared for effective and productive transition into the workplace, as well as providing visible community benefit.